 \section{Discussion}

 The outer radius of the simulation box in our model is 2 pc.
-Therefore, we cannot follow fate of the outflow on a torus-scale (i.e., 10 pc).
+Therefore, we cannot follow fate of the outflow on a torus scale (i.e., 10 pc).
 Figure \ref{fig:55} shows the multiphase gas structures based on two different scales: the present model and radiative-driven fountain model in \citet{2016ApJ...828L..19W}.
-If the mass is supplied through the geometrically thin molecular dusty disk from 10 pc to 0.1 pc, ionized multi-shell outflow is formed.
-This inflow-induced outflow may propagate outward and form the ionized gas envelope (e.g., warm absorbers \citealt{2022ApJ...925...55O}; the narrow emission line region \citealt{2018ApJ...867...49W}).
-The stratified multiphase structure is actually consistent with recent high-resolution ALMA observations in the nearest type-2 Seyfert galaxy, the Circinus galaxy (Izumi et al. 2023).
+If the mass is supplied through the geometrically thin molecular dusty disk from 10 to 0.1 pc, ionized multi-shell outflow is formed.
+This inflow-induced outflow may propagate outward and form the ionized gas envelope (e.g., warm absorbers \citealt{2022ApJ...925...55O} and the narrow emission line region \citealt{2018ApJ...867...49W}).
+The stratified multiphase structure is actually consistent with recent high-resolution ALMA observations in the nearest type-2 Seyfert galaxy, the Circinus galaxy \citep{2023arXiv230503993I}.